1985 European Grand Prix

 Nigel Mansell, driving for Williams, took his first Formula One victory.

 Ayrton Senna finished second for Lotus having started from pole position.

 Mansell's teammate Keke Rosberg completed the podium.

 Alain Prost fought his way to a fourth-place finish, thus securing his first Drivers' Championship.

 The 1985 European Grand Prix (formally the Shell Oils Grand Prix of Europe) was a Formula One motor race held at Brands Hatch on 6 October 1985.
 It was the fourteenth race of the 1985 Formula One World Championship.

 The 75-lap race was won by Nigel Mansell, driving a Williams-Honda.
 It was Mansell's first Formula One victory in his 72nd race start.
 Ayrton Senna finished second in a Lotus-Renault, having started from pole position, while Mansell's teammate Keke Rosberg finished third.
 Alain Prost finished fourth in his McLaren-TAG which, combined with Michele Alboreto's retirement with a turbo failure, secured the Frenchman his first Drivers' Championship.
+As of 2025, Prost remains the only French driver to win the championship.
+Mansell was the first and only driver to win the European Grand Prix on home soil until Michael Schumacher in 1995.